-Right now, I want to help you understand why conflict is so important for your relationship and give you 3 techniques to handle them successfully.
+Right now, I want to help you understand why conflict is so important for your relationship and to give you 3 techniques to handle disagreements successfully.

 We’ll for one… it makes you feel better.

 It’s good to release that pressure and anxiety instead of keeping things bottled up.
 The key is to let it out (respectfully, of course), handle it and move on.

 Another reason conflict is healthy is because it gives you a deeper look into how you both really feel about a particular topic, subject or situation.
 Some couples are together for so long that they start to think they’re each other’s replicas, but they aren’t.
 It is important to maintain your individuality and sense of identity in a relationship.
 You are different people, with different backgrounds, different viewpoints, different genetic makeup, and different everything! ☺

 Conflict reminds both of you that you are unique individuals.
 And, if you let it…great ideas and solutions can come out of conflict.